azat-io/azat-io-old/content/en/fluid-interfaces.md

 }
 ```

+It has gotten better, but there is still too much code for now.

 ## clamp() functions

-But perhaps the most efficient way is the clamp() function, which is designed to set a value in the range between the specified lower and upper limits.
-Obviously, in our case, the boundaries will be the minimum and maximum dimensions of the viewport.
+The `clamp()` function is a more concise way to set a value within the range of minimum and maximum values of a CSS property.

-All that remains for us is to find the preferred value for the font size.
-To do this, we will need to perform several non-trivial operations.
+All that remains is to find the preferred font size value.

 ![clamp function graph](/posts/fluid-interfaces-01.webp)

-So, we have a coordinate plane, the X-axis is the width of the browser window, and the Y-axis is the CSS property values.
-We need to find the point where the graph of the function intersects the Y-axis.
-As we remember from the boring geometry lessons at school, it is done according to the angular coefficient.
+On the coordinate plane, the values of browser window width are shown on the X axis, and CSS properties are shown on the Y axis.
+Let's determine the point where the function intersects the Y-axis.
+To do this, we use the slope of the line.

-The slope, I recall, is the ratio of a change in the Y coordinate (two points) to a change in the X coordinate (two points).
-Coordinate change is the difference between the values ​​of the corresponding coordinate of the first and second points.
-Okay, let's go: the difference between the maximum and minimum font sizes is divided by the difference between the maximum and minimum viewport sizes (at the same time we convert the viewport sizes from px to rem for convenience): `(3 - 2.25) / ((1280 / 16) - ( 480 / 16)) = 0.015`
+The slope of the line is the ratio of the change in Y coordinate (between two points) to the change in X coordinate (between two points).
+Let's find the difference between the values that correspond to the coordinates of the first and second points.
+We will divide the difference between the maximum and minimum font sizes by the difference between the maximum and minimum viewport sizes (while also converting the viewport sizes from px to rem for convenience).
+The result is: `(3 - 2.25) / ((1280 / 16) - (480 / 16)) = 0.015`

-So, we found out that the slope is `0.015`.
-Now let's find the intersection along the Y-axis by the formula: the minimum viewport size, converted to a negative number, multiplied by the slope plus the minimum font size: `(0 - (480 / 16)) * 0.015 + 2.25 = 1.8`
+The slope of the line is `0.015`.
+Now let's find the Y-intercept using the formula: the negative of the minimum viewport size, multiplied by the slope of the line, plus the minimum font size: `(0 - (480 / 16)) * 0.015 + 2.25 = 1.8`

-The preferred font size value would be the Y-intercept + (slope \* 100)vw.
+The preferred font size value will be equal to the Y-intercept plus (slope of the line multiplied by 100)vi.

 ```css
 .foo {